 Page 62

 ... lift .
 Increase the velocity to 150 mph and record lift again .
 Finally increase the velocity to 200 mph and record lift .
 Describe the change that you observe in lift as velocity changes .
-Graph velocity versus lift by hand for these ...
+Graph velocity versus lift by hand for ...

 ... lift .
 Increase the velocity to 150 mph and record lift again .
 Finally increase the velocity to 200 mph and record lift .
 Describe the change that you observe in lift as velocity changes .
-Graph velocity versus lift by hand for these ...
+Graph velocity versus lift by hand for ...

 Table des matières